When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 Preparation Prior to Laying Boundary Wire

-Limitation of Single Zoned Lawn
+Limitation of a Single Zoned Lawn

-However, apart from not having a smart phone, as we are one of the few people still using the old mobile phones that only does phone calls and text messages, I have no desire to fork out £1,000 ($1,500) for a fancy robotic lawnmower (just to multi-zone) when a cheaper Model for half the price does a perfectly good job in all other respects.
+However, apart from not having a smartphone, as we are one of the few people still using the old mobile phones that only does phone calls and text messages, I have no desire to fork out £1,000 ($1,500) for a fancy robotic lawnmower (just to multi-zone) when a cheaper model for half the price does a perfectly good job in all other respects.

 My Choice of Robotic Lawnmower

 If money was no object, my first choice would have been a Husqvarna Robotic Lawnmower.
-It’s the lawnmower we had the privilege of free trialling many years ago for a review article in the local newspaper; and we loved it.
+It’s the lawnmower we had the privilege of free trialing many years ago for a review article in the local newspaper, and we loved it.
 However, we didn’t buy one at the time because it was too expensive for us, and for such a small lawn as ours, we can’t justify it.

-It was only last year that we noticed there are now several manufacturers offering quite respectable Robotic Lawnmowers for half the price of a good Husqvarna Robotic Lawnmower.
+It was only last year that we noticed there are now several manufacturers offering quite respectable robotic lawnmowers for half the price of a good Husqvarna Robotic Lawnmower.